red-jade/exa/README.md

 See the file `exa_image/src/e3d/license.terms` for licensing.

-See source file headers for author credit and copyright:
+See source file headers for author credit and copyright.

-All files are: <br>
+All E3D files are: <br>
 Copyright (c) Dan Gudmundsson

 ## EXA License